-In addition, the 60-day time limit may be extended, if the parent, individual, or organization party that filed the complaint and the school district LEA involved in the complaint agree to engage in mediation or other alternative resolution methods in order to attempt to resolve the issues specified in the complaint.
+24:05:15:06.
+Time limits.
+All complaints must be resolved within 60 days after receipt of party that filed the complaint and the school district LEA involved in the complaint agree to engage in mediation or other alternative resolution methods in order to attempt to resolve the issues specified in the complaint.